 So, How Much Does It Cost to Develop a Custom Shopify App?

-When searching for the Shopify app developers to assist you in the project, you’ll find out that the developers’ rates can differ significantly.
+When searching for the Shopify app development team to assist you in the project, you’ll find out that their rates can differ significantly.

-Generally, the rates for Shopify app development start at $15-$20/hr, and can reach as high as $200/hr.
-It usually depends on the developer’s location and their experience.
+Generally, the rates for Shopify app development services start at $25/hr, and can reach as high as $200/hr.
+It usually depends on the professional qualification and size of the company you choose.
 So, how much does it cost to build a custom Shopify app?